grodansparadis/vscp-doc-js/basics.md

 <script type="text/javascript" src="js/vscp-js/vscprest.js"></script>
 ```

-The REST API supports callbacks and jquery promises to master the asynchronous communication.
+The REST API supports callbacks and native promises to master the asynchronous communication.
 Only the first two of the following examples will shows both possibilities.
 All others continoue using promises.

 #### Open connection